bovender/create-changelog/README.md

 also possible to incorporate the command in the content files for a static site generator such as [nanoc][].

-If you want to track your log in the git repository, you probably will not yet have an annotated tag for the version you are preparing.
+If you want to track your log in the git repository, you will not yet have an annotated tag for the version you are preparing at the time when you generate the changelog.
 In this case, the tool will use "Unpublished changes" as the heading for the latest changes.
-To use the version number that you are about to use in the tag, call the tool with an optional argument:
+To rather use the version number that you are about to use in the tag, execute the tool with an optional argument:

-	ccl 7.0.0-alpha.4
+	ccl "Version 7.0.0-alpha.4"

+You then use this same version number for your release tag.

 Be aware that currently, the date of the most recent commit (that HEAD points to) will be appended to the heading.